What is Exercise Therapy for Children?

 Is exercise therapy painful or uncomfortable?

-One may feel tired, out of breath, and there may be some sweating.
-Once on a regular program of exercise, one may not feel as tired as quickly and will not be as short of breath.
+Your child may feel tired, out of breath, and there may be some sweating.
+Once on a regular program of exercise, your child may not feel as tired as quickly and will not be as short of breath.

 The cardiologist will recommend cardiac rehabilitation or exercise therapy.
-Experienced exercise physiologists or physical therapists carry out the individualized sessions.
+Experienced exercise physiologists or physical therapists will guide patients through the individualized sessions.

 How often are exercise sessions recommended?

-The individual and his / her exercise physiologist or physical therapist will determine the frequency of sessions, as guided by the referring physician.
-In general, the treatment consists of moderate to vigorous exercise for at least 45 minutes every day, including three days per week of strength and bone-loading exercises.
-These exercises may be performed within the formal hospital / clinic setting or at home.
+The exercise physiologist or physical therapist will determine how often sessions are needed, as guided by the referring doctor.
+They will work with you on setting up a schedule.
+In general, the sessions consist of moderate to vigorous exercise for at least 45 minutes every day, and three days per week of strength and bone-loading exercises are added to the exercise session as needed.
+These exercises may be done at the hospital/clinic or at home.

 Is exercise therapy risky or dangerous?

-The benefits of exercise are indisputable and outweigh the risks.
-Complications rarely occur, but if they do, the staff is equipped to handle such complications.
+The benefits of exercise are proven and outweigh the risks.
+Complications rarely happen, but if they do, the staff is equipped to handle them.